American Forts: West

 (1870 - 1878), Atlantic City

-Built to protect miners.
+Four log barracks built by the Army to protect gold miners.
 Located in Smith's Gulch, three miles east of town.

-NEED MORE INFO: Fort McHenry (date ? and location ?), Fort Piney (date ? and location ?), both possibly trading posts.
+NEED MORE INFO: Fort McHenry (date ? and location ?), Fort Piney (date ?), both possibly civilian trading posts.
 Federal Camp Pelouse River (1858) (location ?).